shwetaAgrawal/ai-developer/challenges/Challenge-05.md

 1. Verify that you deployed the text-embedding-ada-002 Text Embedding model in Azure OpenAI Studio
 1. Verify that you deployed an AI Search Index and imported the Contoso Handbook PDF
-1. Verify that the Chatbot is able to answer questions about the Contoso Handbook
+1. Verify that the Chatbot is able to answer questions about the Contoso Handbook by querying the AI Search Index using the Semantic Search Plugin

 ## Additional Learning Resources